 I can’t believe I’m finally writing a review for a book that I have waited so long, a book I knew from the very start will be something I’d love, something I’d cherish forever.

 Jhumpa Lahiri’s “In Other Words” is her memoir, an experience of learning Italian.
 It is a beautiful dedication to the language and the home of the country.
 I am learning Italian since past few months and I can relate to so many of the things she does and says in the book that its almost unbelievable yet true.

 There were parts in the book where it almost seems like she is talking about my experience of learning the language.
 I can feel her sense of helplessness as well as her passion.
 I can feel her frustrations and achievements.
 In Other Words is an honest and lyrical confession of her ups and downs while learning Italian.

 I know it is a different her just like it is a different me.

-I want to share some parts of the book that I loved, certain passages that resonated with me and many others when I had goosebumps while reading.
-I felt a yearning to visit Italy again, to hear the language, to speak it, to understand it and to talk in it.
+I want to share some parts of the book that I loved, certain passages that resonated with me more and many others that gave me goosebumps.
+I felt a yearning to visit Italy again, to hear the language, to speak it, to understand it even more:

 When she talks about learning the language: